This post may contain affiliate links. Please see my disclosure policy for details.

 Well, you can visit the location where Claire and Jamie had that heated argument at the Gunpower Mills in the Roslin Glen Country Park.

 It’s a free park that is open to all just a few miles outside of Edinburgh and makes a great budget day out.
-Finding the Gunpowder Mills is a little bit of a challenge though so I’ve made a complete guide on how to find them here.
+Finding the Gunpowder Mills is a little bit of a challenge though.